react-native-community/directory/README.md

 - #### `newArchitecture`
   **(boolean)** - signify that a library supports the new architecture

+  > Set this tag only when automatic architecture detection fails for your package, despite it supports the new architecture.

 ---

 > **Note** If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/main/packages/expo-web-browser,